aspnetzero/documents/docs/en/GraphQL.md

 }
 ```

-**Be aware** that if your authentication not valid, or if you didn't set  `"request.credentials"`: `"include"` in your playground settings, you will see the below error response for your authenticated queries.
+**Be aware** that if your authentication is not valid, or if you didn't set  `"request.credentials": "include"` in your Playground settings, you will see the below error response for the authentication required queries.

 ```json
 errors": [